openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/validations/cli.rst

 .. code-block:: bash

-  openstack tripleo validator run --validation-name check-ftype,512e
+  $ openstack tripleo validator run --validation check-ftype,512e

 ``--group``: This option allows to run specific group validations, if more than one group is required, then separate the group names with commas.
 The default